American Pie (Don McLean album): Back-up singers

 The final chorus of "American Pie" features multi-tracked overdubs, credited in the sleeve notes to the "West Forty Fourth Street Rhythm and Noise Choir".
 Although the individual choristers have never been publicly named, the album's producer, Ed Freeman, has claimed that the choir included Pete Seeger, James Taylor, Livingston Taylor and Carly Simon.

 Release and reception

 The album reached number 1 within two weeks of release and was certified gold within six months, spending almost a year on the Billboard album charts.
 Its appeal cut across genres in what was becoming a fragmented music scene.

 Reissue

 The album was reissued in 1980 without the song "Sister Fatima", and again on June 27, 2003 with the track restored, along with the addition of two bonus tracks.
 Also the first Spanish issue delivered by Hispavox was released without "Sister Fatima".

 Legacy

 In February 2003 George Michael recorded a cover of "The Grave" as a protest against the imminent Iraq War.
 A cover of the song "Babylon" was included in a scene in the television series Mad Men.

-It is based on the canon "By the Waters of Babylon" by Philip Hayes.
+"Empty Chairs" was an inspiration for the hit song "Killing Me Softly with His Song".